 - Be aware of safety.
 If you can, set a link with a password, or 'lock' the room once everyone is in.
 Make sure you know exactly how to invite somebody in and also how to mute them and delete them from the meeting if they turn up uninvited or behave inappropriately.
 Muting is also good if background noise is coming from where they are.
 Practise first with people you know, if you can.

 - Send out a clear invitation.
 Include details of how people will join in, whether it's an online chat, audio or video.
 Include a link and steps in the description but be aware that some people just won’t be able to join because they don’t have the right phone or computer.

 - Let people know how to prepare.
 Should they bring a drink?
 Dress up?
 Share a prayer or a poem?
 This is where your theme is key!
 Think about how you might structure the time.
 As the host, how will you facilitate the group to make everyone feel welcome and included?

 - Start small.
-Managing large numbers on a video meet up is difficult.
-After 10 people it’s really hard – especially if they don’t know each other.
+Managing large numbers on a video meetup is difficult.
+After around ten, it’s really hard – especially if they don’t know each other.
 Beyond about 12 can be too many for a screen – especially a smartphone screen, and people may start to feel left out and bored.
 You can always plan another meetup for a second group.

 - Plan ahead.
-Make sure you plan the meetup at least 3 days in advance, and ideally a week or more.
+Make sure you plan the meetup three days in advance, ideally a week or more.

 - Avoid sending promotional messages.
 Please don't send direct messages to other members to promote your meetup.
 Keep your mailbox for personal connections only.
 Of course, you'll need to send a link to participants to let them know how to join.